ZackRoland/UK_Car_Accident_Severity_Predictor/README.md

 3. Do you have missing and duplicate values in your dataset?
     Note: For image data you can still describe your data by the number of classes, size of images, are sizes uniform?
 Do they need to be cropped? normalized? etc.
+    We do have missing values that we plan to preprocess and we have a single duplicated row.
 ## Data Plots (4 points)

 1. Plot your data with various types of charts like bar charts, pie charts, scatter plots etc. and clearly explain the plots.